 PowerShell (New Microsoft Teams) | Version | Version Lower Than | @(NewMSTeamsLatest)

-How to deploy Teams 2.0 with PDQ Connect
+How to deploy the new Microsoft Teams with PDQ Connect

-If you have lots of remote machines in need of Teams 2.0, PDQ Connect might be the way to go.
-We’ll walk you through the same processes described above using PDQ Connect.
+If you have lots of remote machines in need of MS Teams 2.0, PDQ Connect might be the way to go.
+We’ll walk you through the deployment using PDQ Connect.

 Deploying Teams 2.0 with PDQ Connect is quick, easy, and requires no human interaction (the ultimate trifecta).